The Envoplan Guide To School Washroom Refurbishment

 School toilets are hot spots for bullying and other antisocial behaviour.
 Aside from inadequate hygiene levels, supervision can also be limited in these areas so some students avoid using them.
 This leads to dehydration, discomfort and poor concentration at the very least.

-A recent study by the Journal of School Health found perceptions of school toilets as a cause for irregular toilet habits among schoolchildren aged 6 to 16 years In this 2005 study, children aged 13 to 16 years had the most negative perceptions.
+A study by the Journal of School Health found perceptions of school toilets as a cause for irregular toilet habits among schoolchildren aged 6 to 16 years In this 2005 study, children aged 13 to 16 years had the most negative perceptions.
 Twenty-five percent (overall 16%) of older children reported never using the school toilet to urinate, and 80% (overall 63%) never used it to defecate, which makes it clear just how important school washroom refurbishment can be.

 So we are on a mission to improve the toilet experience in schools throughout the UK.
 After all, your washrooms are still part of your learning environment…